stjudecloud/mtsg/dnanexus/mutspec/README.developer.md

 # St. Jude Mutational Spectrum (dev)

-The main script runs a container with a pre-build Mutational Spectrum image.
+The main script runs multiple containers with a pre-built Mutational Spectrum image.
+See `README.md` for a description of the process.
-The DNAnexus applet executes the following workflow:

-  * splits a multi-sample VCF to multiple single-sample VCFs
-  * generates a sample sheet from the directory of single-sample VCFs
-  * runs mutational patterns
-  * creates a visualization file using the fitted signatures

 ## Build